hdigital/partyfactsdata/import/coppedge/readme.md

 pdf converted into spreadsheet -- pdf --> html --> csv

 Uploaded to Google Sheets to edit and clean-up Coppedge party list.
-Import into repository with "coppedge-google-sheet.R" as "coppedge-parties.csv".
+Import into repository with `coppedge-google-sheet.R` as `coppedge-parties.csv`.

+## Comments

+Importing only parties with different start and end date.
+More restrictive import filter for Argentina -- `coppedge.R`

 ## Todo later